18F/ux-guide/_pages/about.md

 layout: post
 title: About this guide
 ---
+[//]: make it possible to put a class on a ul tag {::options parse_block_html="true" /}

 18F user experience (UX) designers join cross-functional teams to improve interactions between government agencies and the people they serve.
 The 18F UX Guide helps us get this job done.
 It’s a starting point for UX design at 18F: doing it, discussing it, and ensuring it’s done to a consistent level of quality.

 ## What this guide is

 Like [our Content Guide](https://content-guide.18f.gov/how-to-use-this-guide/), the 18F UX guide is written for our internal designers, but we hope it’s a useful reference for anyone.
 Our working assumptions for this guide include that 18F UX designers are expected to possess, among other things:

 * design research skills
 * the ability to skillfully navigate organizational relationships